garrettbland/workhays/README.md

 1. Add `@http` entry to `app.arc`
 2. Run `npm run arc-init`
 3. Validate that the new directory has been created in `src/http`
-4. Update new `index.ts` file with some code
+4. Update the new `index.js` file with some code
 5. Start local sandbox to ensure new endpoint is working with `npm run dev`

 ### Hydrating